-Data has got the status of an asset in today’s competitive business world and almost all companies are aggregating it from as many sources as possible.
-The importance of Data is tremendous for the business community and they have acknowledged it.
+Data is an asset in today’s business world.
+No wonder almost all companies are aggregating it from as many sources as possible.
+The importance of Data and Data Management Tools is tremendous for the business community, and they have acknowledged it.
 To measure data against the right metrics and expected outcomes, data analytical tools are used extensively.
-The scope of these services is very huge.
-The revenue from data analytical tools is going to increase by 50% to around $187 billion by the year 2019.
+Studies suggest that the revenue from data analytical tools increased by 50%, to around $187 billion in 2019.

-It is essential to leverage big data management tool and techniques as the companies that are not deploying it are falling behind in terms of customer acquisition or competitive growth.
-As big data management tool collect, sort, and analyze data and thereafter provide information and predictions, they can be effectively used to predict future trends.
+It is essential to leverage big data management tools and techniques, as it is proving vital for customer acquisition and competitive growth.
+As big data management tool collect, sort, and analyze data and thereafter provide information and predictions, it can be effectively used to predict future trends.

 Why Data Analysis

-- By analyzing data, you can get a clear picture of consumer preferences and this can help the company grow.
+- By analyzing data, you can get a clear picture of consumer preferences, competitive landscape, growth potential and more.

 - Free and open-source analytical tools can be leveraged to enhance the company’s business at no extra cost.